Can dogs eat peas?

 • Purines may affect dogs with kidney issues

-• Salt in canned peas
+• Salt in tinned peas

 Potential benefits